-- Less than one quarter of women 60 and older who were diagnosed with a fracture of the hip, vertebra, or wrist received drug treatment for osteoporosis within the year following the fracture. - Analysis of primary care physicians found that the percentage who order bone density tests to screen for osteoporosis in postmenopausal women varied from 38% to 62%.
+- Less than one quarter of women 60 and older who were diagnosed with a fracture of the hip, vertebra, or wrist received drug treatment for osteoporosis within the year following the fracture. - Analysis of primary care physicians found bone density tests to screen for osteoporosis in postmenopausal women varied from 38% to 62%. - Hip fracture rates declined from 2002 to 2012 and then plateaued at levels higher than projected for years 2013, 2014, and 2015.